MohammadYounes/MVC5-MixedAuth/README.md

 #### Importing AD Groups as Role Claims:

- All AD groups asscociated with the user windows account are available when you hit the [WindowsLogin Action], you can fetch all of them by iterating over `Request.LogonUserIdentity.Claims`:
+ All AD groups asscociated with the user windows account are available when you hit the [WindowsLogin Action], you can fetch all of them by iterating over `Request.LogonUserIdentity.Groups`:

 ``` C#